-Jim is a Professor of Exercise and Environmental Physiology at the University of Otago.
-He never managed to separate those subjects, having grown up in the backblocks of the West Coast before studying Physical Education and Physiology throughout undergrad (Canterbury & Otago; midst of 20th Century), Masters (Otago) and PhD (Wollongong).
+Physiology throughout undergrad (Canterbury & Otago; midst of 20th Century), Masters (Otago) and PhD (Wollongong).
 His research interests are - unintentionally - in the extremes of time (SIT to Ultra-endurance), space, human capacity and stress (mode and extent).
 He focuses mainly on cardiovascular, cerebrovascular, thermoregulatory and functional effects of exercise and environmental stress - in contexts of health, disease and performance.
-Scott Robertson and Simon Thomas - Co-Presentation

-Scott Robertson is the Head Coach of the BNZ Crusaders.
-He played professionally from 1998-2007, including 4 years as an All Black during which he played 23 international matches.
+Scott Robertson and Simon Thomas - Co-Presentation Scott Robertson is the Head Coach of the BNZ Crusaders.
+He played professionally from 1998 - 2007, including 4 years as an All Black during which he played 23 international matches.
 He began coaching in 2004 before moving to France and then Japan as a professional player.
 When he returned in 2008 he started focusing on his coaching career, in 2017 he came into his current position as the BNZ Crusaders Head Coach.
-Simon Thomas has been the BNZ Crusaders Head of since 2016; he has been with the team since 2010.
-He and Conditioning coach for various Rugby Union teams Bachelor of Sport and Recreation in 2008.
-During his worked as an Exercise Prescription Lecturer at Auckland Technology and as a Regional Physical Performance Performance New Zealand.

-Physical Performance has worked as a Strength since completing his career he has also University of Specialist with High
+Simon Thomas has been the BNZ Crusaders Head of Physical Performance since 2016; he has been with the team since 2010.
+He has worked as a Strength and Conditioning coach for various Rugby Union teams since completing his Bachelor of Sport and Recreation in 2008.
+During his career he has also worked as an Exercise Prescription Lecturer at Auckland University of Technology and as a Regional Physical Performance Specialist with High Performance New Zealand.
+Invited Speakers Stephen Hotter Mr Hotter is the Head of Strength and Conditioning at High Performance Sport New Zealand, a position he has held for the nearly 4 of his 12 years with the organisation.

-Invited Speakers

-Stephen Hotter

-Mr Hotter is the Head of Strength and Conditioning at High Performance Sport New Zealand, a position he has held for the nearly 4 of his 12 years with the organisation.
 He started his career working with New Zealand Rugby Union teams.
 Since he joined HPSNZ he has also been an S&C coach for National Cricket and Netball teams and assisted in preparing New Zealand's Preparation and Recovery Area for the Rio 2016 games.
 Currently Mr Hotter's primary role is as the Head Strength and Conditioning coach for the Silver Ferns.
 Mr Hotter is also a founding member of SESNZ's New Zealand Strength and Conditioning Accreditation (NZSCA) programme.

-Simon Jones
+Simon Jones Mr Jones joined the Pulse Energy Highlanders as their Strength and Conditioning coach at the end of 2019.
+This follows from his success as the Head S&C coach for the Brave Blossoms, leading up to the 2019 Rugby World Cup.